Chief Scott Fraser

 Staff Sergeant Fournier

-In this position Detective Sergeant Fournier oversees all major criminal investigations and joint forces operations for the Brockville Police Service, including the Forensic Identification and Drug Enforcement Units.
-He also shares the responsibilities for ensuring professional standards of the service with Staff Sergeant Bertrend.
+In his current position Staff Sergeant Fournier oversees all major criminal investigations and joint forces operations for the Brockville Police Service, including the Forensic Identification and Drug Enforcement Units.
+In this position he is responsible for professional standards investigations for the service.
+Additionally, he is also responsible for supervising the Court Bureau of the Brockville Police Service.

 Tom has also been very active in the Brockville community.
 He has been involved with our youth by coaching PAA minor hockey teams, being an assistant coach with the Brockville Tikis and coaching rowing with the Brockville Rowing Club.
 He also served on the board of directors of the Rowing Club for over 20 years and served on the Board of Directors for Brockville Minor Hockey and Brockville Hockey Referee’s Association and with the Brockville Figure Skating Club.

-More recently, Detective Sergeant Fournier has been an active member of the Human Services Justice and Coordinating Committee, Crisis Mental Health Response Committee, Brockville General Hospital Community Advisory Committee, and the organizing Committee for training of First Responders to persons in Mental Health Crisis.
-He is often asked to give Community Presentations on Fraud, Scams and Seniors Safety and can be often seen presenting on these topics annually at Police Week.
+More recently, Staff Sergeant Fournier has been an active member of the Human Services Justice and Coordinating Committee, Crisis Mental Health Response Committee, Brockville General Hospital Community Advisory Committee, and the organizing Committee for training of First Responders to persons in Mental Health Crisis.
+He also sits on the board of directors for Victim Services, and Harm Reduction Committees He is often asked to give Community Presentations on Fraud, Scams and Seniors Safety and can be often seen presenting on these topics annually at Police Week.